A Bike Rider’s Guide to Capitol Corridor

 If the bike racks are full, and you’re not sure where to store your bike, follow the instructions of the train crew on where to place and secure your bicycle so that it won’t block aisles and walkways, keeping in mind that passengers who use wheelchairs, canes, or walkers may also need clearance.

 Following Capitol Corridor’s bike storage guidelines and using good judgment will ensure that as many people as possible can enjoy taking their bicycle on the train.

 Bike Storage at Stations

 Capitol Corridor staff is continually working to improve bicycle access and storage at stations.
 While most stations have racks where passengers can lock up their bikes, there are also BikeLink eLockers at five Capitol Corridor stations: Suisun/Fairfield, Richmond (shared with BART), Berkeley, Oakland/Coliseum (shared with BART), and Fremont.
 By the end of 2016, we plan to have eLockers installed at most stations.
 For information about getting a BikeLink card to use the eLockers, visit the BikeLink website.

 Most connecting buses can accommodate a limited number of bicycles on a first-come, first-served basis.
 Storage on most buses is underneath the motor coach in the luggage compartment, and some buses (in particular, those providing service between Emeryville and San Francisco) also have front-end bike racks.
 As on the train, passengers are responsible for loading and unloading their bike.

-To stay on top of bicycle-related news and updates at Capitol Corridor, be sure to read our blog, Spoke n' Word, and bookmark this web page for future reference.
+To stay on top of bicycle-related news and updates at Capitol Corridor, be sure to read our blog, Get On Board, and bookmark this web page for future reference.

 Tips and Guidelines